 Dr Sarah Butt

-Dr Sarah Butt joined City's Centre for Comparative Social Surveys (CCSS) in June 2012 as part of the Core Scientific Team for the European Social Survey.
+Dr Sarah Butt joined City, University of London in June 2012 as part of the Core Scientific Team for the European Social Survey (ESS).
 Her role has a particular focus on the dissemination of survey findings and other outreach activities.

 She has an MSc in Politics Research and a DPhil in Politics from Nuffield College, Oxford.

-DPhil Politics and International Relations, Nuffield College Oxford, 2008
+- DPhil Politics and International Relations, Nuffield College Oxford, United Kingdom, 2008

-MSc Politics Research Methods, Nuffield College Oxford, 2002
+- MSc Politics Research Methods, Nuffield College Oxford, United Kingdom, 2002

 She is working on a variety of substantive secondary analysis projects using the European Social Survey.
 These include examining the effect of political institutions on citizens' feelings of subjective political competence across Europe and exploring patterns of intergenerational contact in the UK.